 Myth 2: Hacking Uses High Tech Software That the Average Person Wouldn’t Understand

-The reality is that many of the white hat hacking performed today is done through simple web applications or other software that doesn’t look much different to any other office software.
+The reality is that much of the white hat hacking performed today is done through simple web applications or other software that doesn’t look much different from any other office software.
 The most ‘advanced’ looking hacking you might see, is when a command line interface is used to hack a computer or network.

-What people stereotypically see as hacking could simply be a person using telnet to access a remote system, they could be taking logs from a server or a network device, or they could simply be using a command line interface to run network connectivity tests.
+What people stereotypically see as hacking could simply be a person using telnet to access a remote system, they could be taking logs from a server or a network device, or they could simply use a command line interface to run network connectivity tests.

 Myth 3: An Interest in Hacking Will Not Lead to a Career

 This has to be one of the biggest myths of all.
 People that enjoy hacking are usually technically minded people who like the challenge of identifying security flaws and exploiting them.
 For the majority of people, a passion for hacking is not related to malicious behavior, and there are countless legitimate hacking conventions held around the world every year.
 Leading security companies hire the best hackers in the world, because they are among the few people who have the experience and analytical skills to identify the deepest security risks, and they can develop solutions that are specifically intended to repel hackers.

 If you’re someone with an interest in computer coding, networking, and hacking to discover security flaws, then information security classes can help you to further develop your talent and put it towards a legitimate, respectable, and highly compensated career.